Self-Employed Mortgage

 There are two broad categories of mortgage options for self-employed borrowers, and each one works differently.

-Best for Borrowers whose tax returns show strong net income Borrowers whose deposits are much higher than their taxable income
+Best For: Borrowers whose tax returns show strong net income after expenses.

 How the Self-Employed Mortgage Process Works